bpetlert/pacman-mirrorup/README.md

 # mirrorup
-A program to retrieve the latest Pacman mirror list
+A service to retrieve the latest Pacman mirror list